 A general survey of the field of marketing, including its scope and significance, the market for consumer goods, the market for agricultural and industrial goods, marketing policies and practices, and government regulations in competition.
-3 credit hours (3 plus 0)
+3 credits.
+(3 plus 0)

-BA 2550 Personal Selling
+BA 2550 Personal Selling Prerequisite: BA 2500.

 The history and current status of personal selling, the various types of salesmanship and their requirements, sales personality development, product analysis, psychology of selling, and sales strategy.
 Emphasis will be placed on practical demonstration.
-3 credit hours (3 plus 0)
+3 credits.
+(3 plus 0)

-BA 2600 Occupational Safety & Health
+BA 2600 Occupational Safety & Health Prerequisite: BA 2010.

 The analysis, design, and implementation of safety programs in work settings.
 Emphasis is placed on developing an understanding of the economic, legal and social factors of related to providing a safe and healthful working environment for various occupations.
-3 credit hours (3 plus 0)
+3 credits.
+(3 plus 0)